ericholscher/ericholscher.com/site/blog/2017/dec/2/breaking-cliques-at-events.rst

 ------------------------------

 As an organizer,
-this is quite a lot of work you're giving to your long-time attendees.
+you're asking a lot of the long-time attendees.
 Particularly in the software industry, a lot of people (including me!) have anxiety around meeting new people.

-That means it's your responsibility to make meeting new people easier.
+**By setting the above rule,

-Generally as an organizer the best way you can encourage things is by providing structure for them to happen in.
+it's your responsibility to make meeting new people easier.**

 So here are a few ideas for how to make meeting new folks easier: [#]_

 * Organize lunches and dinners around topics so that people know they have shared interests